-English A Level is a suitable qualification for any Arts degree course and for careers in law, administration, journalism, the Civil Service and business, where a knowledge of or sensitivity to language is required.
+Studying English equips students with a broad range of highly valued and transferable skills that can be applied to many future jobs and career paths.
+English A Level is a suitable and highly respected qualification for careers in law, journalism, administration, the civil service, and business, where a knowledge of or sensitivity to language is essential, as well as any Arts degree course.

-At SHSB English Literature may not be taken alongside English Language & Literature at A Level.
+At SHSB, English Literature may not be taken alongside English Language & Literature at A Level.